polymerdao/developer-hub/docs/learn/Features.md

 # Polymer Hub Features

-:::info Polymer Hub’s feature set includes but not limited to:
+:::info Polymer Hub’s feature set includes but is not limited to:

  1. Speed (~10-50 seconds)
  2. 1st party security standards